Table of contents

 Is Labor Left or Right in Australia?

-The Australian Labor Party (ALP) is a centrist political party.
+The Australian Labor Party (ALP) originated from the Australian Left but today is a centrist political party.
 While many of its members hold left-wing beliefs, the party adopted light neoliberal policies in the 20th century.

 On the national political spectrum, the ALP sits to the left of the Liberal Party, the National Party, as well as the far-right One Nation and Australia First parties.
 However, the ALP’s position on the spectrum is to the right of The Greens and a number of smaller parties, which now represent much of Australia’s remaining socialist movement.

-Australia is regarded as a liberal democracy, similar to Canada, Ne Zealand and other western liberal democracies.
+Australia is regarded as a liberal democracy, similar to Canada, New Zealand and other western liberal democracies.

 Is Albanese Left or Right?